What is Sleep Apnea Treatment And How To Treat It?

 Upon muscle relaxation, your mouth airway narrows considerably or shuts down fully as you inhale.
 But when you fail to have adequate oxygen, your oxygen levels in blood drop dramatically.

 Your brain acknowledges that it is suffocating because there is not enough oxygen in your blood.
-Therefore, it wakes you up so that you can reopen your airway and get extra oxygen.
+Therefore, it wakes you up to reopen your airway and get extra oxygen.

 2. Central Sleep Apnea